-Each spring semester, the housing selection for the following academic year occurs.
 The dates, location and order of return housing registration will be announced by the Office of Student Life.
 The housing deposit must be paid in full before a student is allowed to participate in this process.
 This deposit will later be deducted from the total semester residence fees.
-This fee is nonrefundable if the student fails to attend Franklin in the fall.
+This fee is nonrefundable if the student fails to attend Franklin in the fall or moves off-campus.